Table of Contents

 If the shipping address is fully validated, no suggested addresses are shown to the customer.
 After a suggested address is selected by the customer, the existing address may be updated on the following step, after a shipping method is selected, or when the order is submitted based on whether you’re using the native Magento checkout process or a 3rd party checkout extension.

-If you use another checkout extension for Magento, please contact us for more information.
 Feel free to use your own stylesheet and customize the design of our suggested addresses section to better fit your Magento theme.

 Address validation also works on the backend for order creation and customer management:

 If you have multiple websites or stores, TaxJar’s address validation can now be configured individually across scopes.
 To selectively enable address validation, the feature should first be enabled globally before disabing the feature for individual websites or stores.
 Backend address validation functionality relies on the global scope’s configuration, so disabling the feature at the global scope will prevent address validation in views other than checkout.

 By default Magento uses zip-based rates for calculating sales tax.
 When you calculate taxes by zip code, you may not be collecting the most accurate amount of sales tax.
 Zip codes can cover multiple districts, counties, cities, and even states/regions.
 These jurisdictions can have different rates.
 In addition, you may have product exemptions depending on what you’re selling and where.
 There’s limitations when you rely solely on a zip code for figuring out sales tax.

 With the TaxJar API enabled you’ll get the most accurate sales tax rates based on the entire shipping address (not just zip code) with built-in support for shipping taxability, sourcing logic, itemized discounts, and product exemptions.
 Response times are fast (sub-75ms) with 99.99% uptime.
 Rest assured it won’t interrupt your checkout process.